sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

 SELECT name FROM products ORDER BY price;
 ```

-How would would we grab just `plain T-Shirts`
+How would would we grab just `plain T-Shirts`?

 ```sql
 SELECT * FROM products
   WHERE name = 'plain T-Shirts';
 ```

-This is the first time we have seen the `WHERE` clause, and it's nifty.
+How about only the more expensive products?

 ```sql